Built on Experience

 |Geographic Focus||United States, with the opportunity for limited international acquisitions|

 |Redemption Price5||Limited redemptions available at the then-current net investment amount or estimated net asset value per share|

 |Exit Strategy||While there are no assurances regarding the timing of a liquidity event, the board of directors will consider liquidity event options no later than 2023|

-CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the first year in which they commence material operations, the taxable year ending Dec.
-31, 2017, although there is no assurance the REIT tax status will occur within the stated time frame.
-If the company fails to meet the REIT qualification standards now or in the future, the company will be subject to increased taxes, which will decrease investors' returns.
+2 CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the first year in which it commences material operations, the taxable year ending Dec.
+31, 2017.

-2 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
+5 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
 Redemption price is determined by the share redemption plan in the prospectus at the time of redemption.
 The REIT may modify, suspend or terminate the redemption plan at any time.
-See the prospectus for details.

 View the Prospectus